Donders-Institute/bidscoin/docs/utilities.rst

       -d, --download FOLDER Download tutorial MRI data to the DOWNLOAD folder -t, --test [TEMPLATE] Test the bidscoin installation and template bidsmap -b, --bidsmaptest BIDSMAP
-                            Test the run-items and their bidsnames of all normal runs in the study bidsmap.
+                            Test the run-items and their bidsnames of all normal runs in the dataset bidsmap.
 Provide the bids-folder or the bidsmap filepath -c, --credits OPTIONS [OPTIONS ...]
                             Show duecredit citations for your BIDS repository.
 You can also add duecredit